Introduction

 PCS Move Tips

-1. Cull or Donate Old Household Goods
+1. Donate Old Household Goods

 One of the top tips that organization pros give is to get rid of anything you haven’t used in the past year or two.
-Military families, this is especially true for you!
+This is especially true for military families!
 Don’t move unopened boxes from one PCS to the next.
-If you didn’t open a box at all after your last PCS, donate or trash the contents.
-If you didn’t need it in your previous home, you’ll be okay without it.

-2. Don’t Move Anything That’s Damaged
+2. Don’t Pack Damaged Items

 3. Take Photos of Your Household Belongings